pamelaireri/pamelaireri/README.md

 In my past roles, I have excelled at project management, dealing with customized product development.
 As a project leader, I have handled everything from beginning to end during the software development life cycle.
 In addition to working closely with the developers providing statement-of-work, direction, guidance, training, and defined code requirements.
 I find it rewarding to see a vision come to life.

 Currently, I seek a role that combines my software engineering competencies and customer-centric obsession with product development.
-I am looking to assist companies with their transformation and cloud adoption journey.
-Feel free to ask me anything related to AI, Machine Learning, and Cloud Technology.
+Feel free to ask me anything related to AI, Machine Learning, Software Development, or Cloud Technology.
 If you have a job I should consider, email me: pamelaireri@gmail.com.

 ## Skills
  - Software Development